Practical exposure correction via compensation: Practical exposure corrector

-We have achieved an acceptable corrected quality shown in Fig.~\ref{fig: warmstart}, more common and challenging scenes need to be researched still.
-By combining the exposure adversarial function and the solution presented in Eq.~\eqref{eq:motivation}, we define a segmented shrinkage iterative scheme that is composed of the shrinkage built-in block.
-And each built-in block belongs to an iterative process, whose basic iterative step is
+We successfully achieved an acceptable level of correction quality, as demonstrated in Figure~\ref{fig: warmstart}.
+However, there is still a need for further research to address more common and challenging scenes.
+By combining the exposure adversarial function and the solution presented in Eq.~\eqref{eq:motivation}, we define an iterative shrinkage scheme that is composed of the shrinkage built-in block.
+Each built-in block belongs to an iterative process for which the basic iterative step is